Prismatic

 However, unlike enterprise iPaaS, embedded iPaaS is optimized for working with customer integrations, ensuring that the integrations and associated processes will properly scale with customer growth.

-And, unlike unified APIs, embedded iPaaS supports the configurability and complexity required to build integrations with any and all applications your customers use, regardless of the vertical you use.
+Embedded iPaaS supports the configurability and complexity required to build integrations with any applications your customers use, regardless of the vertical you use.
 In addition to the low-code integration designer, an embedded iPaaS allows developers to write code when new functionality is needed.
 An embedded iPaaS allows B2B SaaS teams to build, deploy, and support reusable, productized integrations for their customers.

 How to choose a SaaS integration platform